88-degrees/Book-of-Changes/appendix02s1.md

 That a woman such as is represented in line 3 should not be taken in marriage is clear enough; but I do not see the bearing of the illustration on the proper lesson in the hexagram.

 Line 3 separates 4 from 2, and 5 separates it from 6.
-Weak in itself, it is farther removed than any other from the two strong lines in the hexagram **䷃**, and is represented as 'cribbed' in its ignorance.
+Weak in itself, it is farther removed than any other from the two strong lines in the hexagram **䷃**, and is represented as `cribbed` in its ignorance.

 The fifth is the most honourable place in the figure, and here is occupied by a weak line.
 This looks, however, to the occupant of line 2, less honourable than itself, and is marked by the two attributes that are named.
 Compare what is said on line 2.